MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 |:-----|:-----|
 AIBuilder.AnalyzeSentiment(TextInput1).sentiment|Returns sentiment of the text, such as negative or positive Concat(AIBuilder.CategorizeText (TextInput1).categories , type & ",")|Returns all categories that belong to the text, in list form
-Concat(AIBuilder.CategorizeText(TextInput1, { modelId: GUID(“<yourModelId>”).categories, type & ",")|Uses your custom AI Builder model to returns all categories that belong to the text, in list form
+Concat(AIBuilder.CategorizeText(TextInput1, { modelId: GUID("<yourModelId>").categories, type & ",")|Uses your custom AI Builder model to return all categories that belong to the text, in list form
 AIBuilder.DetectLanguage(TextInput1).language|Returns two-letter language code (ISO 3166) of the text Concat(AIBuilder.ExtractKeyPhrases(TextInput1).phrases, phrase & ",")|Extracts all key phrases from the text into a list Concat(AIBuilder.ExtractTextEntities(TextInput1).entities, type & ", ")|Extracts the types of entities present in the text into a list

 ### Example: Use formulas in a gallery control

 Some AI models like key phrase or entity extraction, return more than one result.
 You could use a gallery control to display results of this type of AI Builder model.

 To do this: